-Most marketers and brands love the idea of having a large email list.
+Most marketers and brands love the idea of having an extensive email list.

 People unsubscribe from emails for a wide variety of reasons, and when that happens, it's easy to assume you've lost that customer and that they won't be seeing your new products or offerings any longer.

 If that's where you leave things, you're flat-out missing out.
 Below, I'll share how you can drive revenue with suppressed email contacts.

 Don't Do This